Board & Staff

 Asociacion Puertorriquenos en Marcha

-Rose Gray is Senior Vice President of the Community and Economic Development Division at Asociación Puertorriqueños En Marcha (APM), where she oversees the day to day operations, focusing on real estate planning and development.
+Rose Gray is Senior Vice President of the Community and Economic Development Division at Asociación Puertorriqueños en Marcha (APM), where she oversees the day to day operations, focusing on real estate planning and development.
 Under her leadership, APM has taken the community’s vision and leveraged over $180 million in public/private funding to assist in the transformation of Eastern North Philadelphia.
 Over her 26 year career at APM, she has served on many boards and commissions, and currently serves as an Advisory member of the Reinvestment Fund’s NMTC program, Advisory member of the Rose Co.
 NMTC program, is a member of the Commission on Aging, Advisory member for the Pennsylvania DCED program, is a member of the Affordable Workforce Housing Task Force for the Urban Land Institute, and lectures at Temple University and the University of Pennsylvania on various industry topics several times a year.
-Ms. Gray is President of the PACDC Board.
+Ms. Gray is an at-large member of the PACDC Board.

 Women's Community Revitalization Project